 You only pay when a user clicks on your Ad.
 So when a customer searches up a keyword that you are optimized for and you have the highest quality score the more likely a consumer will click on your ad, increasing conversions.

 That’s why choosing the correct keywords is so lucrative and why Google Adwords can be expensive sometimes.

 Gives you Data

 Google Adwords isn’t all about making money but gathering data as well.
-Data is the one most valuable benefits Google Ads provides.
-From Google Ads, you can gather data about your customer.
+Data is one of the most valuable benefits Google Ads provides.
+From Google Ads, you can gather data about your customers.